-Cold Springs Campground is one of 4 campgrounds that lie along State Highway 55, next to the North Fork of the Payette River.
+Cold Springs Campground is one of four campgrounds along Idaho’s State Highway 55, next to the North Fork of the Payette River.
+This area is a popular location for river rafting trips and camping.
+This campground rests at 3,900 feet.

 The group campground can be rented for $50.00 per night at www.recreation.gov.
 Maximum number of guests is 50.